ethanselzer/react-hover-observer/README.md

 * `unsetIsHovering` : Function - Call this function to set `isHovering` to false.

-See [this example](https://codepen.io/ethanselzer/pen/KmrywY) for more detail and explanation.
+`onMouseOver` and `onMouseOut` can be used to control hover state when child components are hovered.
+See the [onMouseOver example](https://codepen.io/ethanselzer/pen/KmrywY) for more.

-### onMouseEnter/onMouseLeave versus onMouseOver/onMouseOut
+### onMouseEnter/onMouseLeave Versus onMouseOver/onMouseOut

 `onMouseEnter` and `onMouseLeave` *are not* triggered by hover events bubbling up from child elements.